New to Our Practice?

 HOW DO I GET MY MEDICATION REFILLED?

-In order to avoid gaps in your medications, we request you contact your pharmacy at least four to five days prior to your medication running out.
-The pharmacy will contact us, and we will review your chart to ensure your medical care is current to determine if it is appropriate to refill your prescription.
+In order to avoid gaps in your medications, we request you contact our office at least five days prior to your medication running out.
+We will review your chart to ensure your medical care is current to determine if it is appropriate to refill your prescription.
 Dr. Mani may request a follow-up appointment if necessary, in which case someone from our office will notify you.

 WHAT IMMUNIZATIONS DOES DR. MANI RECOMMEND?